nipphittt17/HR-Data-ETL-Pipeline/README.md

 ```
 docker compose up
 ```
 - **PostgreSQL** serves as the project's database management system.
 The database named *hrdb* was primarily created and hosted locally.
 To perform the loading process, configuring the connection between **PostgreSQL** and **Apache Airflow** within the Airflow environment is necessary.
-To set up the connection between Apache Airflow and PostgreSQL, specify the following details: Connection id, Connection type: *postgres*, host, schema: *hrdb*, login, password, and port: *5432*.
-These details will not only establish the connection within Apache Airflow but also serve as references for establishing the connection in Python scripts.
+To set up the connection between Apache Airflow and PostgreSQL, specify the following details: connection id, connection type: *postgres*, host: *host.docker.internal*, schema: *hrdb*, login, password, and port: *5432*.
+The connection id and schema will not only establish the connection within Apache Airflow but also serve as references for establishing the connection in Python scripts.

 ## Dataset
 Two text files containing human resources data were obtained from [this GitHub repository](https://github.com/Koluit/The_Company_Data.git).
 Below are the details of the columns extracted from two text files: